SERVICES SBWIS PROVIDES

 adaptive RECREATION PROgram or equipment FUND

-This fund is established to promote healthy lifestyles and community involvement for children and adults with Spina Bifida.
-Funds can help with YMCA membership, wheelchair basketball program fees, sled hockey fees, City Park and Recreation program fees or towards the purchase of recreational adaptive equipment.
-Equipment examples include sport wheelchair, outrigger poles for snow skiing, specialized bicycle, magnifier for reading, cooking and art supplies.
+This fund is established to promote healthy lifestyles, leisure activities and hobbies, along with community involvement for children and adults with Spina Bifida.
+Funds can help with YMCA membership, wheelchair basketball program fees, sled hockey fees, City Park and Recreation program fees, hobby supplies, craft supplies or towards the purchase of recreational adaptive equipment.
+Equipment examples include a sport wheelchair, outrigger poles for snow skiing, specialized bicycle, magnifier for reading, cooking, outdoor toys, and art supplies.
 Requests can be made for $150.00 by parents/guardians and adults with spina bifida once per calendar year.
 We would like fund recipients to provide a photo and testimony for SBWIS to share with our donors and followers on social media.

 CLICK TO REQUEST recreation FUNDING